Three Kingdoms: Emergence of the Three Kingdoms

-The Three States

 Shu

 In 223, Liu Shan rose to the throne of Shu following his father's defeat and death.
 From 224 to 225, during his southward campaigns, Zhuge Liang conquered the southern territories up to Lake Dian in Yunnan.

 In 227, Zhuge Liang transferred his main Shu armies to Hanzhong, and opened up the battle for the northwest with Wei.
 The next year, he ordered Zhao Yun to attack from Ji Gorge as a diversion while Zhuge himself led the main force to Mount Qi.
 The vanguard Ma Su suffered a tactical defeat at Jieting and the Shu army was forced to withdraw.
 In the next six years Zhuge Liang attempted several more offensives, but supply problems limited the capacity for success.
 In 234, he led his last great northern offensive, reaching the Battle of Wuzhang Plains south of the Wei River.
 Due to the death of Zhuge Liang in 234, the Shu army was forced once again to withdraw, but were pursued by Wei.
 The Shu forces began to withdraw; Sima Yi deduced Zhuge Liang's demise and ordered an attack.
 Shu struck back almost immediately, causing Sima Yi to second guess and allow Shu to withdraw successfully.

 Wu

-Sun Quan turned to the aborigines of the southeast, whom the Chinese collectively called the "Shanyue".
+Sun Quan turned to the aborigines of the southeast, whom the Chinese collectively called the Shanyue.
 A collection of successes against the rebellious tribesmen culminated in the victory of 224.
 In that year, Zhuge Ke ended a three-year siege of Danyang with the surrender of 100,000 Shanyue.
 Of these, 40,000 were drafted as auxiliaries into the Wu army.
 Meanwhile, Shu was also experiencing troubles with the indigenous tribes of their south.
 The southwestern Nanman peoples rose in revolt against Shu authority, captured and looted cities in Yi Province.
-Zhuge Liang, recognizing the importance of stability in the south, ordered the advance of the Shu armies in three columns against the Nanman.
+Zhuge Liang, recognising the importance of stability in the south, ordered the advance of the Shu armies in three columns against the Nanman.
 He fought a number of engagements against the chieftain Meng Huo, at the end of which Meng Huo submitted.
 A tribesman was allowed to reside at the Shu capital Chengdu as an official and the Nanman formed their own battalions within the Shu army.

 In the times of Zhuge Liang's northern offensives, the state of Wu had always been on the defensive against invasions from the north.
 The area around Hefei was the scene of many bitter battles and under constant pressure from Wei after the Battle of Red Cliffs.
-Warfare had grown so intense that many of the residents chose to migrate and resettle south of the Yangtze River.
-After Zhuge Liang's death, attacks on the southern Huai River region intensified but nonetheless, Wei could not break through the line of the river defenses erected by Wu, which included the Ruxu fortress.
+Warfare had grown so intense that many of the residents chose to migrate and resettle south of the Yangtze.
+After Zhuge Liang's death, attacks on the southern Huai River region intensified but nonetheless, Wei could not break through the line of the river defences erected by Wu, which included the Ruxu fortress.